SchulzLab/EpiExpress/README.md

 missing then is the column with the expression, which can be taken from the file on Zenodo called genes_expected_count_DESeq2_H3K27acFormatted.tsv.
 It is based on the matrix from IHEC called genes_expected_count_DESeq2.csv, but can be directly mapped to the samples whose H3K27ac data we used.

+## Limitations and Generalization

+The models provided in this repository are trained on the IHEC EpiATLAS dataset using matched H3K27ac ChIP-seq and RNA-seq data across a diverse set of cell types.

+While the models achieve strong predictive performance within this dataset, their generalization to entirely unseen biological contexts may be limited.
+In particular:

+- Predictions may be less reliable for cell types that are not represented in the training data.
+- Performance may degrade for disease contexts or transcriptional states that differ substantially from those included in EpiATLAS.
+- The models are optimized for within-dataset prediction and interpretation, rather than guaranteed cross-dataset generalization.

+In addition, regulatory importance scores derived from in silico perturbation (ISP) are model-based and context-dependent.
+They should be interpreted as indicative of potential regulatory contributions within the learned model, rather than definitive or universally stable regulatory elements.

+Users are encouraged to consider these limitations when applying the models to new datasets.

 ## Issues

 If you face issues with running any of the steps, please open an issue here on GitHub and we can work on a solution.